patobelardo/dtconcontainers/README.md

 ### Checklist

-- DNS is working well (needs something to update dns record on docker-exec)
+- DNS is working well.
+I added code to update DNS automatically at the docker-exec.ps1
-- Connectivity is working (short and fqdn - ping and nslookup)
+- Connectivity is working (NETBIOS and fqdn - ping and nslookup)
 - Remote WMI is working (was the last piece of this PoC).
-Do a simple gwmi win32_operatingsystem -computer [containerID] and should work well.
+Do a simple gwmi win32_operatingsystem -computer [containerID] and should work well (To be reviewed)